Should I Pay Cash Or Finance My Car?

 Car Limitations

 If you’re dead set on paying cash, you’ll only be able to choose from a certain number of cars.
 That number will likely be smaller than you think, too.
 This is especially true when you add taxes and other fees to the equation.
+A payment option like financing may expand your options.

 Drained Rainy Day Fund